 As some of you may know, I have been in limbo for many, many months.
 Work had become so unbearable that I took a 5-week LOA.
 I have been in and out of the hospital.
 So, at some point I realized the only way I was going to get health insurance was to get on disability.
-If any of you have gone through the process, while holding down a decent job, you know that you can’t even be considered if your income is over a certain amount.
+If any of you have gone through the process while holding down a decent job, you know that you can’t even be considered if your income is over a certain amount.
 So, feeling desperate, I made sure my income stayed under the limit.
-This was a piece of cake because I’ve barely been showing up for work for months.
+This was a piece of cake because I’ve barely been showing up to work for months.

 But, you probably know what a long process this is.
 I have basically screwed over my financial situation in order to do this.
 And I’ve just been waiting and waiting and waiting for the decision.

 Well, a couple of weeks ago my car pretty much S*** the bed, which I knew was going to happen anyways.
 And I knew that my health just wasn’t allowing me to give my employer what they deserved.
 So, I knew I needed to resign.
 I have been unemployed officially for about 2 weeks, with nothing coming in.
 I may or may not qualify for unemployment.
 My car is still sitting in the yard, I’ve recently come off a med and still experiencing insomnia for a month.
 Add to that the horrible cold snap New England is in and frozen water pipes I’ve spent 2 days dethawing…

 On top of that, I get my decision from Disability in the mail today.
 NEWS FLASH: I AM A PERFECTLY HEALTHY YOUNG WOMAN!!!!

 Wonderful!
 Now I can go on with my life soooooo fulfilled knowing how healthy and successful my life and my body and brain are going to be!
 Thank you, Government, for helping me to realize just how well I really am!!!!!!!!!!!